kvtsang/wib-cryo/README.md

 After wib booted,
 ```
 source ~wib/setup.sh

+# Optinal for SLAC (since there is no timing module)
 wib_client.py -w 192.168.121.1 timing_reset

+# Power on FEMBs
 power_cycle_fembs

+# Init for room setting
+wib_cryo.py init --femb 1

+# Init for cold setting
-wib_cryo.py init -femb 1
+wib_cryo.py init --femb 1 --cold
 ```

-The above script do the following in sequence:
+The `wib_cryo.py init` do the following in sequence:
-1. configure DC2DC/LDO volatages and power on ALL FEMBs
-2. enable and set `MMCM7Registers`
+1. config PLL: enable and set `MMCM7Registers`
-3. load yaml config file to ASIC (currently only for ASIC{2,3} of FEMB1)
+2. load yaml config file to ASIC
-4. enable clock 'SampClkEn' and check for a stable `Locked`
+3. enable clock 'SampClkEn' and check for a stable `Locked`

 To check timing status, do
 ```